DevOpsBootcamp/devopsdaycamp-pelican/content/pages/entry.rst

 IRC and Getting Help
 --------------------
-Internet Relay Chat (IRC) and an integral part of any internet based communication.
+Internet Relay Chat (IRC) is an integral part of internet based communication.
 Come to learn about how to use IRC, ways to get help with linux, as well as some neat tricks for using your new linux powers.